ludditry/zwift-training/operational/zwift-deployment.md

 * _Roles_ are user created.
 They are a collection of yaml files that describe how to configure a server to perform a particular function.

-* _Variables_ can be specified in roles, through ansible's automatic discovery mechanism, in the inventory as global defaults or against a specific host, in playbooks, or at the command line at runtime, and the value of a variable specified in multiple places is resolved in the listed order, with the command line winning..
+* _Variables_ are used in templates, playbooks, and roles to allow user specified or ansible discovered data.

 * _Playbooks_ contain specific descriptions of actions to take to accomplish a particular task (configure a zwift cluster, for example).

+# Ansible variable scope rules #

+Variables can be defined in more than one place.
+The precedence is as follows (command line wins):

+## Variable Precedence ##

+* role defined defaults

+* ansible discovery scripts

+* inventory variables

+* playbook variables

+* command line variables

 # Ansible directory layout #